Flashback to 2002. A tiny, exotic beetle, identified as emerald ash borer, was just discovered in Michigan.

 Similarly, Joyce Kugeler of Lafayette, Colorado was worried about emerald ash borer attacking her ash trees.
 So, she called her local Davey Tree office in Boulder for help.

-Together, Joyce and Davey’s Kevin Marks put together a plan.
+Together, they formed a plan.
 They treated and pruned the most valuable ash trees, removed unhealthy ash trees and planted new, diverse trees for the future.

 Joyce can assure you - EAB treatment does work.